 The Song of Moses

-15 Then I saw another sign in heaven, great and wondrous: seven angels holding seven final plagues, for in them the wrath of God is brought to completion.
+15 Then I saw another sign in heaven, great and wondrous: seven angels having seven final1 plagues, for with them the wrath of God was brought to completion.

-5 Now after these things I looked, and the sanctuary of the tabernacle of the testimony in heaven was opened; 6 and the seven angels who had the seven plagues came out of the sanctuary, dressed in clean, bright linen, and wearing golden sashes around their chests.
-7 Then one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God, the One who lives forever and ever.
-8 And the sanctuary was filled with smoke from the glory of God, and from his power; and no one was able to enter the sanctuary until the seven plagues of the seven angels had come to an end.
+5 Now after these things I looked, and the sanctuary of the tabernacle of the testimony in heaven was opened; 6 and the seven angels who had the seven plagues came out of the sanctuary, dressed in linen, pure5 and bright, and wearing golden sashes around their chests.
+7 Then one of the four living creatures gave the seven angels seven golden bowls full of the wrath of God, who lives forever and ever.
+8 And the sanctuary was filled with smoke from the glory of God, and from his power; and no one was able to enter the sanctuary until the seven plagues of the seven angels were brought to an end.